mingeek/coinseeder/README.txt

 ...
 Etc

-3) Click seeding.exe
+3) Click seeding.exe (or python seeding.py if you are on Linux/Mac OS)

 4) "seeded.txt" will be the seeded playerlist according to the version of the CSV (which is just a downloaded version of the full Coin Rank)

+5) "conflicts.txt" will show matches played in WR1 and WR2 that have been played in the past two weeks

+------ NOTES -----

-Names of the files must be "seed.csv" and "players.txt".
+Names of the files must be "seed.csv", "players.txt", and "backlog.bcn".

 New players or altered tags will automatically be pushed to the bottom of the list.